Exam Board – AQA

-Entry requirements – 5 GCSEs at grades 9-4, including two grade 6s in combined science or grade 6 in chemistry, plus grade 6 in English and grade 6 in maths
+Entry requirements – 5 GCSEs at grades 9-4, including two grade 6s in combined science or grade 6 in chemistry, plus grade 6 in maths and grade 5 in English.

 The specification is arranged into the three traditional branches of chemistry – physical, inorganic and organic.
 In the first year of A Level, you will study the following topics:

 “I thoroughly enjoy the subject as it always presents new challenges and problems to solve.
 The sense of achievement I feel when a solution is found is one of the reasons I love chemistry.”

 - amount of substance

 - an introduction to organic chemistry and some homologous series such as the alcohols

 In the second year, new topics are introduced such as: